loxi5-web/laravel-subscription/README.md

 ### All Cashier Events

-You can listen for the following events from the Laravel\Cashier\Events namespace:
+You can listen for the following events from the Loxi5\Subscription\Events namespace:

 #### `BalanceTurnedStale` event
 The user has a positive account balance, but no active subscriptions.
 Consider a refund.